juji-io/datalevin/README.md

 ```
 ### Entities with staged transactions (Datalog store)

-In other Datalog DBs (Datomic, DataScript, Datahike) `d/entity` returns a type
+In other Datalog DBs (Datomic®, DataScript, and Datahike) `d/entity` returns a type
 that errors on associative updates.
 This makes sense because Entity represents
 a snapshot state of a DB Entity and `d/transact` demarcates transactions.
 However, this API leads to a cumbersome developer experience, especially